 The District is committed to making the land assessment transparent and providing multiple opportunities for public involvement.
 The public can review detailed regional land portfolios and submit comments on specific properties on this webpage, and regional workshops are being held to gather further public input.
 In addition, the Water Resources Advisory Commission (WRAC), the Governing Board's Project and Lands Committee and the full Governing Board will receive periodic updates on the process and presentations on staff recommendations.

-For the land assessment process, the 16-county District has been divided into five geographic regions.
-As they become available, detailed land portfolios for each region will be posted below for public review.
-As the process moves forward in each region, the space below will also feature summaries of comments from the public and SFWMD subject matter experts and draft staff recommendations.
+For the first phase of the land assessment process, the 16-county District was divided into five geographic regions.
+Posted below for each region are detailed land portfolios, summaries of comments from the public and SFWMD subject matter experts and staff recommendations.

 * NOTE: Due to a variety of assessment challenges, the Munger Tract (Upper Lakes), Pal-Mar Area (East Coast) and Bird Drive Basin (Everglades) will be analyzed separately from other SFWMD lands in their respective regions.
 Learn more »